Angelina Jolie: Children

-Jolie has six children.
-Of the children, three were adopted internationally, while three are biological.
+Jolie has six children: three were adopted internationally, while three are biological.

 On March 10, 2002, Jolie adopted her first child, seven-month-old Maddox Chivan, from an orphanage in Battambang, Cambodia.
-He was born as Rath Vibol on August 5, 2001, in a local village.
+He was born on August 5, 2001, in a local village.
 After twice visiting Cambodia, while filming Lara Croft: Tomb Raider (2001) and on a UNHCR field mission, Jolie returned in November 2001 with her then-husband, Billy Bob Thornton, where they met and subsequently applied to adopt Maddox.
 The adoption process was halted the following month when the U.S. government banned adoptions from Cambodia amid allegations of child trafficking.
 Although Jolie's adoption facilitator was later convicted of visa fraud and money laundering, her adoption of Maddox was deemed lawful.
 Once the process was finalized, she took custody of Maddox in Namibia, where she was filming Beyond Borders (2003).
 Jolie and Thornton announced the adoption together, but she adopted Maddox alone, becoming a single parent following her separation from Thornton three months later.

 Jolie adopted her second child, six-month-old Zahara Marley, from an orphanage in Addis Ababa, Ethiopia, on July 6, 2005.
-Zahara was born as Yemsrach on January 8, 2005, in Awasa.
+Zahara was born on January 8, 2005, in Awasa.
 Jolie initially believed Zahara to be an AIDS orphan, based on official testimony from her grandmother, but Zahara's birth mother later came forward in the media.
 She explained that she had abandoned her family when Zahara became sick, and said she thought Zahara was "very fortunate" to have been adopted by Jolie.
 Jolie was accompanied by her then-partner, Brad Pitt, when she traveled to Ethiopia to take custody of Zahara.
 She later indicated that they had together made the decision to adopt from Ethiopia, having first visited the country earlier that year.
 After Pitt announced his intention to adopt her children, she filed a petition to legally change their surname from Jolie to Jolie-Pitt, which was granted on January 19, 2006.
 Pitt adopted Maddox and Zahara soon after.